First periods : at what age do they arrive? How do you manage their arrival?

 - if you have pain in your lower abdomen and pelvic area that is not related to your measurements

-- if you have not had your menstrual bleeding for 6 consecutive months
+- if you have missed 6 consecutive months of menstrual bleeding

-Finally, don't hesitate to consult if you have any questions or need advice and want to ask a health professional.
+Finally, don't hesitate to consult a healthcare professional if you have any questions or need advice.

 See this post on Instagram

-How do you deal with a girl's first period?
+How do you deal with a girl's first periods ?

-A girl's first period can often be a source of stress, but with listening, the provision of sanitary pads, everything goes very well.
+A girl's first periods can often be a source of stress, but with a little listening and the provision of sanitary protection, everything goes very smoothly.

-Some girls will start menstruating as early as 8-9 years old.
-It really depends on the individual and a lot of factors.
-You may have heard of an infant's period.
-This is not a real period, it is just a vaginal discharge following the establishment of the hormonal axis, one week after birth.
+Some girls start menstruating as early as 8 or 9.
+It really depends on the individual and on many factors.
+Perhaps you've already heard of periods .
+In reality, this has nothing to do with real menstruation; it's just a vaginal discharge following the establishment of the hormonal axis, one week after birth.

-Is it normal to have a period at age 11?
+Is it normal to have periods at age 11?

-There is no normal age to have your period, some girls can have it at 10, when others will have it at 16.
+There's no normal age for menstruation: some girls start at 10, while others start at 16.

-- Periodic protection: which one to choose for your period?
+- Periodic protection: which one to choose for your periods ?

-- Contraception and menstruation: how to choose the right one?
+- Contraception and periods : how to choose the right contraception?

-- What are the symptoms felt during menstruation?
+- What are the symptoms of periods ?

-- Can I do sports during my period?
+- Can you do sports during periods ?

-- The best applications for menstruation!
+- The best apps for periods !
 Free and paid

-- Duration of menstruation and the periodic cycle in women
+- Duration of periods and the periodic cycle in women

-- Can you be pregnant and have your period?
+- Can you be pregnant and still have your periods ?